LiveLike/livelike-docs/docs/Javascript SDK/javascript-rewards/rewards-table-capping.md

 ## Constraints

+* If no time zone is given for Reward Limit, it defaults to UTC
 * Reward Limit currently supports Calendar Day and Calendar Month windows only.
 * Rate Limit supports cooldowns in minutes, hours, or days.